leightonlevering/d/Install-TagLab.md

 ![](https://github.com/cnr-isti-vclab/TagLab/blob/devel/docs/python-installation-add-to-PATH.png)

-You can check if they are properly installed by running the following commands in a shell (bash on Linux, poweshell on Windows; for MacOS just check the Python version):
+You can check if Python and CUDA are properly installed by running the following commands in a shell (bash on Linux, poweshell on Windows; for MacOS just check the Python version):

 ```
 python3 --version